By Libby Rutherford

 Step 1: Gratitude

-Recall the bits of your day which you are grateful to God for—both the bits that were welcomed and those that were unwelcome.
+In this step, spend time reflecting on and recalling the bits of your day for which you are grateful to God—both those bits that were welcomed and those that were unwelcome.
+By doing this you are bathed in God’s love for you and your love for him.

 Step 2: Grace